simo4-4/DAG_Workflow_Manager/README.md

 - ***Better logging** can be further added

 ### Note
-In my OfferWorkFlow workflow, I intentionnally seperated the ATS, RESP, and OFFER tasks to demonstrate the DAG.
-The workflow would run faster if I combined them into one task
+In my OfferWorkFlow workflow, I intentionnally seperated the ATS, RESP, and OFFER tasks to demonstrate the DAG and its dependency management.
+The workflow would run faster if I combined them into one task leverage the concurrency of the events loop.

 ## Setup